 We wanted to improve the indoor air quality at the Wellness Center, as well as reduce total energy consumption.
 Given that other air cleaning products like bipolar ionization are not ASHRAE-compliant, we decided to use HLR technology. enVerid has been great to work with, and we plan to do more deployments of their HLR modules.”

 Energy Manager, University of Miami

-Installation included wireless Internet connectivity to feed air quality data into the enVerid Internet-of-Things (IoT) cloud-based platform for 24/7 monitoring.
+Installation included wireless Internet connectivity to feed air quality data into the enVerid cloud-based platform for 24/7 monitoring.
 Each HLR module underwent its own acceptance test, and final acceptance tests for the building were completed after all modules were tested individually.
 Finally, an air test and balance was conducted by a third party, Air Balance and Diagnostic Company, to measure and adjust the outside air delivered to each zone.

-The three HLR modules went live on July 2015.
+The three HLR modules went live in July 2015.
 Each HLR module includes enVerid-developed synthetic sorbents housed in cartridges that adsorb CO2 , formaldehyde and VOCs.
 The HLR module also has a set of sensors measuring temperature, relative humidity, CO2 and VOCs.
 The HLR system interprets the output of these sensors using control algorithms to actively and automatically manage indoor air quality and outside air volumes.

 The Energy and Air Quality Measurement Methods

 The National Renewable Energy Lab (NREL) validated and confirmed the energy savings of the HLR system.
 Energy consumption of the HVAC system was measured, day by day, to compare days with the HLR module operating versus when the HLR was off.